A fruiticose or shrubby Lichen

-Lichens are NOT A DISEASE and DO NOT HARM any plants on which they are found.
+Lichens are NOT A DISEASE and do not harm any plants on which they are found.
 Their inclusion here is to answer an often-asked question as to whether they are damaging or if they have killed a tree or shrub.
 After all they grow just as well on stone and concrete.
-Slow-growing branches where they are found may be old or if they have died or performing poorly, something else has weakened the plant which has sparse foliage allowing light to reach the lichen.
+Slow-growing branches where they are found may be old, have died or are performing poorly because something else has weakened the plant which has sparse foliage allowing light to reach the lichen.

 It is estimated that there are about 30,000 different lichens worldwide and about 2,000 in the British Isles, growing on many different substrates.
 They are used by people finding their way by Natural Navigation by observing where they are growing.
 The fruiticose or shrubby lichens with grey-green hues tend to grow on the Northerly side of rocks and trees, whereas whiter or orange crustose forms grow on the Southerly side.

 Lichens do not stay around if the air quality is poor and have only returned to our cities since 'Clean Air' legislation led to a reduction in the amount of pollution.
 Having said that some can survive in extreme environments from the cold of the Arctic to hot deserts and on toxic waste heaps.

 There are a few that can be unwelcome in the garden.
 The Dog Lichen is a foliose form that grows in poorly growing grass and the crustose forms such as Lecanora rupicola grows as white patches on roof tiles, paving and tarmac which are extremely difficult to remove.
 They can be desirable on statuary and containers to give them signs of age.